GeorgeWilliamStrong/agent-pipelines/README.md

-# Instill AI Benchmarking
+# Pipeline Benchmarks

-Benchmarking Instill AI pipelines.
+Benchmarking the quality and latency of Instill VDP Pipelines.